macaroonforu/Weather-Application/README.md

 ## Description
 A weather app that allows a user to type in the name of a country or city, then fetches data from [www.weatherapi.com](https://www.weatherapi.com/) and displays it for the user.

-**Note** There seems to be a small issue where sometimes the data will not load when you open the website, but if you clear your browser history, including cache/cookies, it should work.
+**Note** There seems to be a small issue where sometimes the data will not load when you open the website on a tablet/mobile device, but if you clear your browser history, including cache/cookies, it should work.

 <div align="center">